modjs/mod/README.md

 </p>

-Mod is a [task-based](https://github.com/taskjs/spec) workflow tooling for web, it help developers quickly build robust and high-performance HTML5 applications.
+Mod is a [task-based](https://github.com/taskjs/spec) workflow tooling for web, it helps developers quickly build robust and high-performance HTML5 applications.

 ## Why modjs?
 * Focus on the workflow of web development